BabyBalooga/hackOHI.O/README.md

 ## Data Files

 The data files contain time series data for the challenge.
-Each meter represents the consumption for one of the following resources: Chilled Water, Heating Hot Water, or Steam.
+Each meter represents the consumption for one of the following resources: Chilled Water, Heating Hot Water, Steam, or Electricity.
 Each meter has two years (or less in some cases) of usage.
 There are three files.
 One contains daily data for all meters.
 Two others are hourly data split into two files due to size limitations.

 Field Name | Field Description
 ---------- | -----------------